chapel-lang/chapel/doc/rst/technotes/gpu.rst

 GPU Programming
 ===============

-Chapel includes preliminary work to target NVidia GPUs by generating and packing PTX assembly and linking against and using the CUDA driver API at runtime.
-This work is under active development and has not yet been tested under a wide variety of environments.
-We have tested it on systems with NVidia Tesla P100s using CUDA 11.0 and on a system with NVidia Ampere A100 with CUDA 11.6.
-The current implementation will generate CUDA kernel code (PTX assembly) for certain ``forall`` and ``foreach`` loops and these kernels will be launched onto a GPU when the current locale (e.g. ``here``) is assigned to a special (sub)locale representing the GPU.
+Chapel includes preliminary work to target NVIDIA and AMD GPUs.
+This work is under active development and has not yet been tested under a wide variety of environments although we have tested it with NVIDIA Tesla P100, V100, and RTX A2000 GPUs; for AMD we have tested it with MI60 and MI100 GPUs.

+The current implementation will generate GPU kernels for certain ``forall`` and ``foreach`` loops and launch these onto a GPU when the current locale (e.g.
+``here``) is assigned to a special (sub)locale representing a GPU.

 For more information about what loops are eligible for GPU execution see the `Overview`_ section.
 For more information about what is supported see the